 Looking back at the last decade, we saw the evolution of social media and influencer marketing.
-Flying into 2020, we can only expect it to evolve even further.
+Flying past 2020 and beyond, we can only expect it to evolve even more.

-Influencer marketing has grown into a test and see marketing tactic, to brands allocating the majority of their marketing budget to partner with macro and micro-influencers.
+Influencer marketing has grown into a test-and-see marketing tactic.
+Tons of brands are allocating the majority of their marketing budget to partner with macro and micro-influencers.

-Don’t believe me?
 Estee Lauder spent over $900 million on influencer marketing in 2017.
-For 2020, they have allocated 75% of their marketing budget to influencer marketing across their umbrella of brands.
+For 2020, they allocated 75% of their marketing budget to influencer marketing across their umbrella of brands.

 What’s the difference between micro-influencers and macro-influencers?

 Before you decide what type of Instagram influencers you want to use for your campaign, let’s first understand the difference between micro-influencers and macro-influencers.
 What is a micro-influencer?

 As the leading micro-influencer platform, Trend defines a micro-influencer as any influencer that creates astonishing content, has at least 2,500 followers, and 7% engagement (likes, comments, retweets).
 In most cases, this holds true until the creator increases to 100,000 followers.

 Micro-influencers tend to have higher engagement rates than macro-influencers.
 Based on data from our network, we see their engagement rates in the 7% – 20% range.